SyedABJ/Modified-555-Timer-Using-Only-Two-Comparators/README.md

 # Modified-555-Timer-Using-Only-Two-Comparators
-Built a 555 timer IC with lesser components and lower cost.
+Built a 555 timer IC with lesser components and  at a lower cost.

 Built a comparator from scratch and interconnected two such comparator to build a 555 timer IC in the free running oscillator mode